EOxServer/eoxserver/docs/sphinx/en/rfc/rfc17.rst

 RFC 17: Configuration of Supported Output Formats and CRSes
 ===========================================================

-:Author: Stephan Krauses
+:Author: Stephan Krauses, Martin Pačes
 :Created: 2012-05-08
 :Last Edit: $Date$
 :Status: PENDING
 :Discussion: n/a

-In this RFC, modifications to the EOxServer data model shall be discussed which allow to configure
+This RFC proposes modifications of the EOxServer allowing configuration of

 * the supported output formats for WMS and WCS
 * the supported CRSes for WMS and WCS

+The RFC presents the rationale and proposes data model changes and new global configuration options.

 Introduction
 ------------

+The reason for preparation of this RFC is the need to change the way how the supported (file) formats and CRSes (CRS - Coordinate Reference Systems) for raster data are handled by the EOxServer's WCS, and WMS services to assure compliance to OGC standards, interoperability and configurability of the services.

+In case of WMS, the formats and CRSes shall be listed in the WMS Capabilities (both per service and per layer).
-The supported formats and CRSes shall be reported in the GetCapabilities metadata of the services and in coverage descriptions.
+In case of WCS, the supported formats and CRSes shall be reported by the WCS Capabilities (per service parameters) and by the Coverage Description (per coverage parameters).
+Compatibility with the WCS 2.0.1 corrigendum and the upcoming WCS 2.0 CRS Extension document shall be assured.

-At the moment, only the native CRS of a coverage is reported in the metadata, and only a few hard-coded output formats (JPEG2000, HDF4, netCDF and GeoTIFF for WCS) are supported.
-Note that MapServer does not return OWS exceptions, however, if a CRS is requested that has not been reported in the metadata; so the goal of this RFC is primarily to assure standards compliance, interoperability and configurability of the services.
+Currently, only the native CRS of a dataset is reported in the metadata and only a small hard-coded set output file format is announced as supported (JPEG2000, HDF4, netCDF and GeoTIFF for WCS).
+Hence, there is no way to configure these parameters.

-The proposed solution adds configuration items for global settings and some database fields for individual configuration of coverages.

-Compatibility with the WCS 2.0.1 corrigendum and the upcoming WCS 2.0 CRS extension shall be assured.
+Further, the underlying MapServer does not return proper OWS exception if invalid CRS requested (OGC standards non-conforming behaviour).

 Supported CRSes and Output Formats in OGC Web Services
 ------------------------------------------------------